christophenoel/argo-workflows/docs/design/sw_design.md

 It also supports other interfaces such as GIT.
 For more information,see: https://argo-workflows.readthedocs.io/en/stable/configure-artifact-repository/

 - **Notification**
-A default Exit handler can be configured in order to send notifications (such as emails or anything) to notify the completion of a workflow execution (failure/success) https://argo-workflows.readthedocs.io/en/stable/workflow-notifications/
+A default Exit handler can be configured in order to send notifications (such as emails or anything) to notify the completion of a workflow execution (failure/success).
+The exit handler is defined as a container executing a command, which permits to do anything with the end of the workflow, making it possible to communicate over any protocol. https://argo-workflows.readthedocs.io/en/stable/workflow-notifications/

 For more detailed information, visit the [official Argo Workflows documentation](https://argoproj.github.io/argo-workflows/).